molecule/molecule.github.io/_trips/quick-travel-tips.md

 Museums - all the museums are free too!
 Too bad museums are boring.

 Sugarfire - downtown, INCREDIBLE barbeque.
+Ribs were good.
+Mixed plate is a way to try it all.

 Gooey Butter Cake - a local treat.
 Delicious and ridiculous.

 The Arch - um, duh!
 It's GORGEOUS.
 The museum inside is free.
 Cool display of the top 5 finalists in the Arch design competition so you can see what the other proposals were.

-## Visit Kansas City, Missouri
+## Kansas City, Missouri
 JackStack is THE BEST BBQ in town.
-Highly recommend the corn, beans, and burnt ends.
+Highly recommend the corn, beans, and burnt ends (they're better than the name makes them sound).

 ## Tips for living abroad